openstack/api-site/firstapp/source/getting_started.rst

 Deploying application data and configuration to the instance can take some time.
 Consider enjoying a cup of coffee while you wait.
-After the application deploys, you can visit the awesome graphic interface at the following link by using your preferred browser.
+After the application deploys, you can use your preferred browser to visit the awesome graphic interface at the following link.

 .. only:: fog